 Instructions

-- Prepare the Cedar Plank: Soak the cedar plank in water for at least 1 hour.
+- Soak the cedar plank in water for at least 1 hour to prevent burning and promote smoking.

-- Make the Marinade: In a small bowl, whisk together balsamic vinegar, olive oil, minced garlic, salt, and pepper.
+- In a small bowl, whisk together olive oil, soy sauce, garlic, lemon juice, herbs, and pepper.

-- Prepare the Mushrooms: Clean the portobello mushrooms and remove the stems.
-Place them in a shallow dish and pour the marinade over them.
-Let them marinate for about 30 minutes, turning occasionally.
+- Place mushrooms gill-side-up in a shallow dish and pour marinade over them.
+Let marinate for 20–30 minutes.

 Notes